wechaty/docusaurus/docusaurus/docs/tutorials/docker.md

     "$@"
 }

-$ wechaty mybot.js
+$ wechaty mybot.ts
 ```

 see? death easy to use!

-> You might want to confirm that you can download `wechaty/wechaty` image successfully by run `sudo docker pull wechaty/wechaty`, and this command is also able to help you upgrade the image to the latest version.
+> You might want to confirm that you can download `wechaty/wechaty` image successfully by run `docker pull wechaty/wechaty`, and this command is also able to help you upgrade the image to the latest version.

 ### Docker options explanation

 1. `-t` : Allocate a pseudo-TTY
 1. `-i` : Keep STDIN open even if not attached
 1. `--rm` : Automatically remove the container when it exits
+1. `--privileged` : Give extended privileges to this container
+1. `--network=host` : use the Docker host network stack
 1. `-e WECHATY_LOG="$WECHATY_LOG"` : Pass the environment variable `WECHATY_LOG` into the container
 1. `--volume="$(pwd)":/bot` : Bind current directory(`"$(pwd)"`) to '`/bot`' inside the container, by mounting the volume
 1. `--name=wechaty` : Assign `wechaty` as the container name